ucb-ee192/telemetry-pub/README.md

 `pip install six python-dateutil pyparsing`

+`pip install future`

-#### On Linux
+#### On Linux & Mac OS
-For Linux platforms, the required software should be available from the OS package manager
+For Linux & Mac platforms, the required software should be available from the OS package manager

-On Debian-based platforms, including Ubuntu, the installation commands for the necessary packages are:
+On Debian-based platforms, including Ubuntu (This works on mac too!) the installation commands for the necessary packages are:

-sudo pip install future --upgrade
+`sudo pip install future --upgrade`

-sudo pip install matplotlib
+`sudo pip install matplotlib`

 ### Transmitter library setup
 Transmitter library sources are in `telemetry/server-cpp`.
 Add the folder to your include search directory and add all the `.cpp` files to your build.
 Your platform should be automatically detected based on common `#define`s, like `ARDUINO` for Arduino targets and `__MBED__` for mbed targets.